-1. Pick and rinse 1 cup of chana dal (split bengal gram) well.
-Then soak the dal in enough water for one hour. if you want to reduce the soaking time, then heat water and soak the dal in hot water for 30 minutes.
+If you want to reduce the soaking time, then heat water and soak the dal in it for 30 minutes.
 Then drain the water.

-2. Meanwhile take 1 inch cinnamon (dalchini), 2 green cardamoms and 3 cloves in a mortar.
+2. Meanwhile, take 1 inch cinnamon, 2 green cardamoms and 3 cloves in a mortar.

-3. Crush or powder the whole spices with a mortar till they are powdered. place the spice powder aside.
+3. Crush the whole spices with a pestle till they are powdered.
+Place the spice powder aside.

-4. After one hour, drain all the water from the dal.
+4. After one hour, drain all the water from the chana dal.

-5. In a pressure cooker, add the soaked chana dal and ½ teaspoon turmeric powder.
+5. In a 3 litre stovetop pressure cooker, add the drained chana dal and ½ teaspoon turmeric powder.

-6. Next add 2.5 cups water in the pressure cooker.
-For cooking in a pot or pan, you can add 4 to 5 cups water.
+6. Next add 2.5 cups water to the pressure cooker.
+For cooking in a pot or pan, you can add 4 to 5 cups water or as required.

-8. Once the pressure settles down on its own, then remove the lid.
+8. Once the pressure settles down naturally in the cooker, then remove the lid.

-9. The grains should be separate and yet cooked thoroughly.
+9. The chana dal should be separate, but cooked thoroughly.

 10. Add salt as required to the cooked chana dal.

-13. While the dal is simmering and has begun to get thick, prepare the tempering. heat ½ tablespoon ghee or oil in a pan.
-Add 1 tej patta (Indian bay leaf) and ½ teaspoon cumin seeds.
+13. Prepare the tempering while the dal is simmering and is beginning to thicken.
+Heat 1 tablespoon ghee or oil in a pan.
+Add 1 bay leaf and ½ teaspoon cumin seeds.
+Let the cumin seeds crackle.

 14. Next add 1 teaspoon grated or finely chopped ginger.

-15. Also add 2 to 3 dry red chilies and 1 pinch of asafoetida (hing) along with the powdered whole spices (cinnamon+cloves+green cardamoms).
+15. Also add 2 to 3 dried red chilies (broken and seeds removed) and 1 pinch of asafoetida (hing) along with the powdered whole spices (cinnamon + cloves + green cardamoms).

-16. Fry till they become aromatic.
-This takes a few seconds.
+16. Fry till they become fragrant.
+This will take a few seconds.

-17. Pour the whole tempering mixture in the simmering dal.
+17. Pour the whole tempering mixture in the simmering cholar dal.

 18. Stir and mix well.
 Then add ¼ teaspoon red chili powder.